CaioNoronha/University/README.md

 Works i did in university.

 Here's some works of mine when i was learning to program.
-Some of it is cool, some is simple things.
+Some of it is cool, some is very simple things.

 ## CRUD
 Work i learned how to allocate memory, creating a Query, using a CRUD to do it.